server-os/server-image/man/usr/share/man/man8/piadm.8.md

         legacy BIOS mode, while others can also be bootable from UEFI systems.
 The `bootable` subcommand will indicate this.

-        For Triton Compute Nodes, the -i option is disallowed.
-Otherwise, this will enable a Triton Compute Node to boot iPXE from the disk, obviating the need for USB key with iPXE on it.
-It will also allow boot to a backup PI that is either the currently-running PI, or the Triton default PI if the currently-running one is not available.
-The iPXE is provided by the Triton Head Node, and if it needs updating, the `sdcadm experimental update-gz-tools` command will update it on the head node.
-See below for post-bootable iPXE updating on the Triton Compute Node.
+        For ServerOS Compute Nodes, the -i option is disallowed.
+Otherwise, this will enable a ServerOS Compute Node to boot iPXE from the disk, obviating the need for USB key with iPXE on it.
+It will also allow boot to a backup PI that is either the currently-running PI, or the ServerOS default PI if the currently-running one is not available.
+The iPXE is provided by the ServerOS Head Node, and if it needs updating, the `sdcadm experimental update-gz-tools` command will update it on the head node.
+See below for post-bootable iPXE updating on the ServerOS Compute Node.

-	For Triton Head Nodes, the -i option is also disabled.
-When invoked with -e on a Head Node, the piadm(8) command will attempt to convert a pool to be bootable for a Triton Head Node.
+	For ServerOS Head Nodes, the -i option is also disabled.
+When invoked with -e on a Head Node, the piadm(8) command will attempt to convert a pool to be bootable for a ServerOS Head Node.
 If a Head Node is booting from a USB key, the boot data comes from the USB Key.
 If a Head Node is booting from another pool, the boot data comes from the current booted pool.
-After invoking `piadm bootable -e $POOL`, $POOL can boot the Triton Head Node, BUT any pre-reboot operations (regardless if the current Head Node boot comes from USB or an existing bootable pool), will not copy over to the newly-enabled bootable pool.
+After invoking `piadm bootable -e $POOL`, $POOL can boot the ServerOS Head Node, BUT any pre-reboot operations (regardless if the current Head Node boot comes from USB or an existing bootable pool), will not copy over to the newly-enabled bootable pool.
 It is therefore recommended that a Head Node reboot